 He tells me about the project that really got him started.
 The visualisation of what he calls his ‘inner critic’.
 That little voice which is there in all of us that tells us that we are not quite good enough.
 Steve’s inner critic with regard to his own art, had formed at school.
 A place where he felt that creativity and experimentation were not encouraged.
 Where creativity meant producing something which conformed to a set structure.
 Anything outside of that box would not be encouraged.

 Responding years later he started to make the critic real by drawing him.
 Slowly he would get to know the critic through his art.
 Eventually starting to look at it differently, almost feeling sorry for it in some way.
 “It didn’t start out as a project” he tells me. but that’s what it became.
 He even gave a TED talk about the process.

 “I quite often describe myself as a professional imposter” Steve tells me.
 Explaining that he doesn’t have any training in art or indeed in any of the stuff that he does.
 On that basis he says he is an outsider artist.
 “But because I’m an outsider I don’t actually understand what the actual definition is, so I may even have that bit wrong” he adds.

-Speaking to Steve it’s clear that his art can and indeed does take many different forms.
+Speaking to Steve Chapman it’s clear that as an artist his work can and indeed does take many different forms.
 “For me it is art as an expression of just making a mark that represents your inner world.
 It doesn’t need to be of any particular standard.” he tells me.
 From drawing ‘wonky’ portraits in Trafalgar Square to the recording of a silent podcast (yep it’s a podcast where he and his guest sit in silence).
 “It’s a response to my frustration at noise and distraction” he says.
 All are projects born out of an innate desire to address thoughts going on in that inner world with a view to give them some form of voice.

 The Hungerford Bridge Gallery